ssinari/20190522_smisc_rstudio_install/README.md

   RStudio version 1.2.1335 with packages "devtools" and "ssinari/smisc" preinstalled.
 This can be used for analysis with these packages preinstalled.
   Works as of 2019-05-22.
-  - build.sh: bash script for building the docker image.
+  - hooks/build: bash script for building the docker image.
   - run.sh: bash script for running the container.

 # Access